Length of Japan

 Moji Port was the main port of the iron industry, and you can still see 18th century era plants and factories which are well preserved.

 Saying good bye to the waterfront iron and steel plants, you will reach to the northernmost tip of Kyushu Island.
 There are two ways to cross the Kanmon Channel to the main Honshu island of Japan.
 One is riding through the Kanmon "Channel Tunnel", which costs only 20 Yen and is 3 km in length.
-The other is taking a ferry, which costs 200 yen, including bike fee, and takes 13 minutes.

 "Kanmon Kaikyo": straits with one of the most rapid tidal flows